English

 Alexandria, Egypt

-Following a period of stagnation after Ptolemy, the period between 250 and 350 AD is sometimes referred to as the "Silver Age" of Greek mathematics.[53]
+Following a period of stagnation after Ptolemy, the period between 250 and 350 CE is sometimes referred to as the "Silver Age" of Greek mathematics.[53]
 During this period, Diophantus made significant advances in algebra, particularly indeterminate analysis, which is also known as "Diophantine analysis".[54]
 The study of Diophantine equations and Diophantine approximations is a significant area of research to this day.
 His main work was the Arithmetica, a collection of 150 algebraic problems dealing with exact solutions to determinate and indeterminate equations.[55]
 The Arithmetica had a significant influence on later mathematicians, such as Pierre de Fermat, who arrived at his famous Last Theorem after trying to generalize a problem he had read in the Arithmetica (that of dividing a square into two squares).[56]
 Diophantus also made significant advances in notation, the Arithmetica being the first instance of algebraic symbolism and syncopation.[55]

 224 Jan 1